-One of the things we really liked about the Burley Design Flatbed is that even without any cargo in the back it handled and pulled really well, unlike a few of its counterparts that really needed something loaded and weighted in the back to function properly.
-The two-wheel design of the Flatbed makes it a little more stable than the single wheel designed cargo bike trailers.
+One of the things we really like about the Flatbed is that even without any cargo in the back, it handles and pulls smoothly.
+Many other trailers in our review needed something loaded and weighted in the back to function properly.
+The two-wheel design of the Flatbed makes it a little more stable than the single-wheel-designed cargo bike trailers.
 It handles well on paved roads around town and even on gravel trails too.

-The Burley Design Flatbed sells at a fair price for the great functionality you get.
-It includes the aluminum forged hitch to mount to your bike and two 16 inch alloy, push-button release wheels, and the trailer arm for mounting.
-The PVC tarp bottom bedding held up surprisingly well to use and even sharper ended objects and lots of wear and tear.
-It was also very easy to keep clean, you simply spray it off with the hose.
+The Flatbed sells at a fair price for the great functionality you get.
+It includes an aluminum forged hitch to mount to your bike, two 16 inch alloy push-button release wheels, and a trailer arm for mounting.
+The PVC tarp bottom bedding held up surprisingly well to our test regime — even when faced with sharper-ended objects and lots of wear and tear.
+This trailer is also very easy to keep clean; just spray it off with the hose.
 Some might balk at the price point, and it is absolutely a pricy cargo trailer.
 But the reality is, the Flatbed is expertly designed and worked beyond our expectations.

-If you are looking for a more eco-friendly way to transport or pick up cargo of any kind then the Burley Design Flatbed is probably the right fit for you.
-We were very impressed with how resilient the Flatbed was while transporting and hauling heavy, uneven cargo loads.
+If you are looking for a more eco-friendly way to transport or pick up cargo of any kind, then the Burley Flatbed is probably the right fit for you.
+We were very impressed with how resilient it was while transporting and hauling heavy, uneven cargo loads.
 Of all trailers tested, this was the most surprising with its massive weight tolerance and impressively light weight.
 It would be a challenge to find items this trailer can't haul — it really is the utilitarian choice for your all-around bike cargo transportation needs.

 — Brian Martin